NcStudios/NcTools/docs/SourceFileRequirements.md

 mesh in an input file will be processed, and non-geometry data in the input file is ignored.
 For `mesh` asset types, if nc-convert is called in single-target mode, only the first mesh in an input file will be processed.
-If the manifest is provided, either the first mesh in an input file is processed, or every mesh in an input file is processed if the internal mesh names are specified.
+If the manifest is provided, either the first mesh in an input file is processed, or every mesh in an input file is processed if the sub-resource names are specified.

 It is usually recommended for the input geometry to be centered around the origin.
 This makes `Transform` operations within NcEngine less surprising.
 Additionally,